 Thank you for being a member the Vermont Association of Broadcasters.
-Your dues are vitally important for us to accomplish our mission; to support, protect and advocate for television and radio stations operating in our state.
+Your dues are vitally important for us to accomplish our mission; to unite, provide resources and opportunities for growth and advocate for all free, over-the-air broadcast television and radio stations operating in Vermont.

 Our new fiscal year starts July 1st, which means it is time to renew your membership.
-We ask that you remit payment no later than September 30, 2019.
+We ask that you remit payment no later than September 30, 2020, but we do understand the economic challenges created by COVID-19.
+Therefore, if you are able to pay in the next 90 days, we really appreciate it, but if not, please email email@example.com or call (802) 233-0296 and we will work something out.

 Dues may also be paid by mailing a check to: